Mongol conquest of Persia and Mesopotamia: Economic factors

-Genghis' army raid
+Genghis' campaign

 ِDespite Muhammad II's apparent authority, he was unprepared to defend his polity in case of the Mongol attack.
 During preparations for the war, he collected taxes from his people three times in one year, causing dissatisfaction and unrest among the population.
 Before the invasion, Shah Muhammad formed a council composed of his army commanders.
 Imam Shahab al-Din Khiyoqi, one of the famous jurists and teachers of Khwarazm, proposed to bring as many soldiers as possible from different corners of the empire and prevent Mongols from crossing Syr Darya (medieval Arabs called this river Seyhan) but the commanders of the Khwarazmian army did not fancy his plan.
 They suggested that they wait for the Mongols to arrive to Transoxiana and reach the difficult straits.
 They also proposed to attack the Mongols when they would be having certain difficulties considering their supposed lack of knowledge of the loсal terrain.
 The Shah didn't give importance to the counsel of Shahab al-Din, and accepted the plan of scattering his troops to protect major cities of the empire.
 In the meanwhile, Shah Muhammad left for Balkh.